When it comes to a festive holiday lunch, it is hard to beat the Rotunda at Nieman Marcus in downtown San Francisco.

 a toasted brioche bun.

 I opted for a rich Dungeness crab melt gruyere on toasted rosemary bread.
 Both portions were more than ample.
+The 2018 crab melt missed something–French bread was substituted and the sandwich, while loaded with crab, was bland.

 The sandwich choices also included: a prime rib French dip, a hamburger, grilled chicken with apple and grilled ahi tuna.
 I passed on an intriguing burger of 75 percent ground beef and 25 percent mushrooms.
 That read like a tasty combo.